Women's and Gender Studies, BA

 Associate Professor, Department of English

-Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the general requirements of the College of Arts and Sciences.
-Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the latter set of requirements.
+Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the Unified General Education Requirements.
+Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the school-specific requirements associated with this major.

 The Women’s and Gender Studies Program offers a major leading to the Bachelor of Arts degree.
 The program offers a sound course of study with a disciplinary concentration grounding the program's interdisciplinary objectives.
 Up to six credit hours in required or elective courses for another major may also be applied to the Women’s and Gender Studies major.